 I believe in slow medicine – leaving the assembly line modern “medico-industrial complex” for Direct Primary Care, which affords me the time needed to address you as an individual person with unique challenges and gifts.

-Vicky Borgia is a board certified family medicine physician with over twenty years of experience.
+Vicky Borgia (she/her) is a board certified family medicine physician with over twenty years of experience.
 She practices ‘womb to tomb’ medicine with special interests and training in reproductive health, LGBTQIA health, and integrative medicine.

 I earned a BA in Women’s Studies from Columbia University at the dawn of intersectionality, and an MD from SUNY Brooklyn (aka Downstate).
 I completed my residency at UCSF Sutter Medical Center in Santa Rosa, CA and attended a faculty development fellowship in Addressing the Health Needs of the Underserved at UCSD.
 I am board certified from the American Board of Family Medicine and the American Board of Integrative Holistic Medicine.